schickm/lwlightning.org/meet-signup/index.md

 Below are the parent volunteer links, we ask that you volunteer for at least two meets. &nbsp;Without parents we could never host a meet. &nbsp;There are a variety of positions.
 We only&nbsp;request&nbsp;volunteers for weekday home meets.

-NOTE: You can only signup for volunteering from a laptop or desktop computer.&nbsp; If you can't signup for any reason, then just email Jim directly with the dates and positions you'd like to volunteer for.&nbsp; Jim's email: <a href="mailto:babaramdas4@gmail.com">babaramdas4@gmail.com</a>
+NOTE: You can only signup for volunteering from a laptop or desktop computer.&nbsp; If you can't signup for any reason, then just email Annika directly with the dates and positions you'd like to volunteer for.&nbsp; Annika's email: <a href="mailto:annika.schick@gmail.com">annika.schick@gmail.com</a>

 <a href="https://docs.google.com/spreadsheets/d/1CZbBtPvibpRYKi37yAQUg255bCgd2E6-u04-xLWlZy8/edit?usp=sharing">6/19 Buffalo Grove</a>